For information about the library and museum please contact:(217) 558-8844

 The Library has no admission charge.
 The Museum's admission fee is:

-Ticket price includes admission to the exhibit areas and both theater presentations.
+Ticket price includes admission to all exhibit areas and both theater presentations.

 Members enjoy many privileges throughout the year, including free admissions with every visit, publications and advance notice of upcoming events, discounts to events, and Members Only opportunities for fun and scholarship.

-The admission fee can be waived for school/college groups holding a valid reservation made through the Springfield Convention and Visitors Bureau (217) 789-2360.
+The admission fee can be waived or reduced for school/college groups holding a valid reservation made through Visit Springfield on their Group Travel Reservation Request page.
 All other scheduled groups of 15 or more guests get discounts.

-Yes, all group visits of 15 or more must be scheduled through the Springfield Convention and Visitors Bureau (SCVB).
-The SCVB is available by telephone at 217-789-2360. http://www.visit-springfieldillinois.com
+Yes, all group visits of 15 or more must be scheduled through through Visit Springfield on their Group Travel Reservation Request page.
+Visit Springfield is available by telephone at 217-789-2360. http://www.visit-springfieldillinois.com

 Each theater is equipped with ADA devices for both the hearing and visually impaired.
 Our enhanced audio device boosts the show's soundtrack, while the visual device provides an audio narration of the show's action.
 Also available for the deaf are reader boards, which provide closed caption.

 For both theater presentations we offer translated scripts in French, German, Spanish and Japanese.
-To request a copy at the Museum, locate a staff member outside the theater to assist you.
+To request a copy for use while at the Museum, locate a staff member outside the theater for assistance.